 Disk recording at 4 Gbps is now available at 6, 3.6, 1.3 and 0.7 cm for a subset of antennas for a limited amount of time and on a best-effort basis for projects that may need it.
+Please provide a strong technical justification for this mode of observing!
 Telescopes that cannot reach this data rate will use the highest possible bit-rate (mixed-mode observation).
 See the EVN 4 Gbps recording status page for the latest updates.